 Have you noticed the fact that when you’re discouraged, everything seems to be wrong?
 When your life becomes filled with fear and resentment and low self-esteem and anger and loneliness and worry, you’re headed for burnout.
 Then, if you focus on your feelings, and you compare yourself to others, and you accept responsibility for everybody else, and you exaggerate the negative, you’re only going to make matters worse.

-Catch next week’s article for steps to reverse and heal from burnout in your life and ministry!
+Click HERE to learn about the steps to reverse and heal from burnout in your life and ministry!